Primary tabs

 Essays

-Two essays of not more than 6,000 words (one of which may include a literature review), including footnotes/endnotes but excluding the bibliography, on topics approved by your supervisor and the Faculty will be presented for examination.
-The essays represent 40 per cent of the total mark.
-One will be submitted at the end of the Michaelmas term and the other at the end of the Lent term.
-The deadlines for submission of these essays will be published in the graduate calendar each year.
+Two essays of not more than 6,000 words (one of which may include a literature review), including footnotes/endnotes but excluding the bibliography, on topics approved by your Supervisor and the Faculty, will be presented for examination.
+The essays represent 40% of the total mark.
+One will be submitted at the end of the first term (Michaelmas) and the other at the end of the second term (Lent).
+The deadlines for submission of these essays will be published in the postgraduate calendar each year.

 Students must submit one electronic copy of each essay, with a bibliography and any relevant illustrations to be submitted with the text.